webroo/backbone-baseview/README.md

 Here `.title` is a jquery selector, and `$title` is the name of the property that becomes available on your view after rendering.
 The `$` sign is an optional prefix, these examples use it to share consistency with the built-in `View.$el`.

 Elements are automatically updated every time `render` is called.
-They're available immediately after rendering, so the `afterRender` function is a good place to use them.
+The first place you can use them is in `afterRender`.
 You can also force a manual refresh:

     // Force manual refresh of the elements, can be called at any time this.updateElements();